homeymusic/mami.codi.R/README.md

 ##### Pure ~ Partials: 1

-\[1\] “Pure” For pure tones, the behavioral results and the theoretical predictions mostly agree.
+For pure tones, the behavioral results and the theoretical predictions mostly agree.
 Only P5 and P8 have pronounced two-sided peaks.
 The behavioral results show subtle variations in consonance height across the 15 semitones but the overall peak structure agrees with MaMi.CoDi predictions.
 For futher comparison, the theoretical predictions for major-minor versus the behavioral results are included in a plot below.

 | temporal_variance | spatial_variance | smoothing_sigma |
 |:------------------|:-----------------|----------------:|